LLNL/sundials/doc/arkode/guide/source/Introduction.rst

   SUNMATRIX and SUNLINEARSOLVER objects, along with updated Dls and Spils linear solver interfaces.

-* Added Spils interface routines to ARKode, CVODE, CVODES, IDA and IDAS to allow specification of a user-provided "JTSetup" routine.
+* Added Spils interface routines to ARKODE, CVODE, CVODES, IDA and IDAS to allow specification of a user-provided "JTSetup" routine.
   This change supports users who wish to set up data structures for the user-provided Jacobian-times-vector ("JTimes") routine, and